 California, Hawaii, Oregon, Minnesota, and New Jersey have the highest taxation rates.

-There are states that don't impose an income tax at all.
-If you live in Florida, for example, you don’t pay a state personal income tax, an estate tax or an inheritance tax.
+Some states don’t impose an income tax at all.
+For example, if you live in Florida, you don’t pay a state personal income tax, an estate tax or an inheritance tax.
 However, there are various sales and property taxes, and some are quite high.

 US taxes for non-residents